Tusharprajapati1/prajapati/README.md

 # prajapati
-this is my first thing
+this is my first thing <br>
-written by Mr prince prajapati  from pc computer educatiuon centre
+author Priyanshu prajapati